 To improve cash management, cash received by the School District is pooled.
-Monies for all funds, including proprietary funds are maintained in this pool.
+Monies for all fund are maintained in this pool.
 Individual fund integrity is maintained through School District records.
 Each funds interest in the pool is presented as "Equity in Pooled Cash and Cash Equivalents" on the financial statements.